 This includes all submerged land between the mainland to the east and Vancouver Island and Haida Gwaii to the west, as well as all submerged land within bays on the west coasts of these islands.

 In British Columbia, the Province owns nearly all freshwater and saltwater foreshore.
 Land adjacent to foreshore may be privately owned, but in common law the public retains the privilege or "bare licence" to access the foreshore.

 Requirements for All Docks

 It is important to remember that all private moorage facilities must not obstruct either public access along the foreshore.
-Moorage facilities must comply with Canadian Coast Guard regulations, local government zoning and building regulations.
+Moorage facilities must comply with Canadian Coast Guard regulations and building regulations.

 Application for Specific Permission

-A Specific Permission must be applied for if the dock or moorage facility where general permissions are prohibited and on all marine waters, as well as where the dock:
+A Specific Permission must be applied for if the dock or moorage facility is to be located where general permissions are prohibited, as well as where:

-- Is located on a lake or river and the dock does not adhere to any of the requirements of the general permission.
+- the dock does not adhere to any one of the requirements of the General Permission.

 A one-time $250 application fee is required for all Specific Permissions.
-If the applicant of the proposed dock is not the upland owner, written consent of the upland owner and Specific Permission will be required.
-For more details, see the Private Moorage Requirements and Best Management Practices (PDF).
+If the applicant of the proposed dock is not the upland owner, written consent of the upland owner will be required.

 Application for Lease